BlackIkeEagle/muttvcardsearch/README.md

 muttvcardsearch
 ============

-A small mutt carddav search utility for your Owncloud or SOGo server using QT and libvard
+A small mutt carddav search utility for your Owncloud or SOGo server

 INSTALL
 ------------
 first, install
-* libcurl (installed by default on many linux and/or BSD distributions)
+* libcurl / libcurl-dev
-* sqlite3
+* sqlite3 / sqlite3-dev
-* libvcard
-* QT (requiered by libvcard)

 then